ishankhare07/imapfw.github.io/_posts/project/2016-03-04-documentation-and-gitter.md

 I remember back in the old days when enabling all those kind of features was hard if not simply impossible for small projects like imapfw...
-Projects had websites with ugly colors and fonts, sending simple changes used to request lot of work and strong implication into the project, advanced features like continous intergration required spending your own money into infrastructures, etc.
+Projects had websites with ugly colors and fonts, sending simple changes used to require lot of work and strong implication into the project, advanced features like continous intergration required spending your own money into infrastructures, etc.